Cosmic Ray Muon Polarization to Facilitate Atmospheric Neutrino Physics

+The simulated distributions of $\Nr$ under different scenarios are shown in~\cref{fig:MusAirSMichelElectron}.
+Michel electrons from kaon-decay muons exhibit a strong alignment with the muon momentum, while those from pion-decay muons are more isotropic but still retain a moderate directional preference.
+In contrast, muons originating from $K_L^0$ decays yield an almost isotropic Michel electron distribution.
+These distinct spatial patterns of Michel electrons, associated with muons from different parent particles, provide a way to disentangle the relative contributions of pions, kaons, and $K_L^0$, commonly denoted as {\kpi} ($R_{K\text{-}\pi}$).
+It follows that the observable $\Nr$ can be expressed as a superposition of three components, each corresponding to muons from a given parent type, as illustrated in~\cref{fig:MusAirSMichelElectron}.
+By performing a spectral analysis of $\Nr$, the value of {\kpi} can be extracted within a specified muon kinetic energy range.

-This estimation aims to find out the required number of Michel electron/positron events to distinguish $\Nr$ from the pion-only case with sufficient statistical significance.
-For simplicity, the following assumptions are made in the estimation process: first, the detector is assumed to identify the charge of Michel electron through the detection of the annihilation process; second, it is assumed that the detector can capture all cosmic-ray muons with the kinetic energy in the range of $[100~\mathrm{MeV},500~\mathrm{MeV}]$ and zenith angles in the range of $[0,\pi /6]$ with an uniform efficiency.
-In the $\chi^2$ test, the null hypothesis ($H_0$) assumes that the Michel electron distribution originates entirely from pion-produced muon decays.
-The spatial distributions of Michel electrons for various {\kpi} ratios are generated by MC simulations.
-The values of $1 - p$ in the $\chi^2$ tests are converted to the Gaussian quantile.
-If the quantile exceeds $3 \sigma$ confidence level, the null hypothesis is excluded, indicating a significant contribution from kaon-produced muons.
-The number of Michel electron events required to reach a significance level $3 \sigma$ as a function of {\kpi} is shown in~\cref{fig:purepi}.
-As {\kpi} increases, the number of Michel electron events required to reject the null hypothesis decreases.
-For a {\kpi} below $0.5$, statistically resolving the measured angular distribution requires more than $10^6$ Michel electron events.
-This threshold is necessary to exclude both an isotropic distribution and the characteristic distribution expected from muons produced solely by pion decays.
-In other words, for the cosmic-ray muon flux at sea level, more than $600~ \mathrm{m}^2 \cdot \text{days}$ is required to determine the polarization of cosmic-ray muons at $3 \sigma$ confidence level.
+To demonstrate the feasibility of the proposed method, we evaluate it in two steps.
+In the first step, we estimate the number of Michel electron events required to exclude the pure-pion hypothesis at a given significance level.
+A $\chi^2$ test is performed by comparing the measured $\Nr$ distribution with the expectation under the null hypothesis, which assumes that all muons originate from pion decays.
+For simplicity, it is assumed that the detector can identify the Michel electron charge and detect all cosmic-ray muons with kinetic energies between $100$ and $500~\mathrm{MeV}$ and zenith angles in the range $[0, \pi/6]$ with uniform efficiency.
+The spatial distributions of Michel electrons corresponding to different $R_{K\text{-}\pi}$ values are obtained from Monte Carlo simulations, and the $p$-values from the $\chi^2$ tests are converted to Gaussian quantiles.
+When the quantile exceeds $3\sigma$, the pure-pion hypothesis is excluded, indicating a significant kaon contribution.
+The required event number as a function of $R_{K\text{-}\pi}$ is shown in~\cref{fig:sensitivity_extimation}.
+As $R_{K\text{-}\pi}$ increases, fewer events are needed to reject the null hypothesis; however, for $R_{K\text{-}\pi}<0.5$, more than $10^6$ Michel electron events are required, corresponding to over $600~\mathrm{m}^2 \cdot \mathrm{days}$ of exposure at sea level.
+Due to seasonal variation in atmospheric neutrino flux, it is recommended to collect data simultaneously and ensure sufficient statistics by deploying a detector array.